Akiyoshidai, Syuuhou-tyo, Yamaguchi.

 The Yorkshire Ramblers' Club Journal 3 (9) 41-44

-H S Torii (1957-59): Kurze Geschichte de Höhlen- und Karstforschung in Japan, [A short history of caves and karst exploration in Japan]. die Höhle, 8 (4) 104-107; 9 (2) 37-40; 10 (1) 11, 10 (4) 99-102
+H S Torii (1957-59): Kurze Geschichte der Höhlen- und Karstforschung in Japan, [A short history of caves and karst exploration in Japan].
+Die Höhle, 8 (4) 104-107; 9 (2) 37-40; 10 (1) 11, 10 (4) 99-102

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-|1904||first published account in Japanese (Torii 1957-59).|
+|1904||first written mention in Japanese (Torii 1957-59).|

-|1926||visited by the Crown Prince Akiyoshi who gave the cave its name.|
+|30-MAY-1926||visited by the Crown Prince Hirohito who renamed the cave Akiyoshidō.|

 |1960||cave surveyed to a length of 2km.|